DoctorBIOS1990/Programmer-EEPROM-LPT1/README.md

 # :floppy_disk: EEPROM Programmer by port LPT1

 Old project. <a href="https://rayer.g6.cz/">Rayer</a> SPIPGM GUI and command automation solution.
+Contribution to the community of electronic technicians in my country.

 <strong> Developed in: </strong> Borland Delphi 7